Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

         }
       }
       {
-        integrationRuntimeName: 'IRmanaged2'
+        integrationRuntimeName: 'IRvnetManaged'
-        linkedServiceDescription: 'This is a description for the linked service using the IRmanaged2 integration runtime.'
+        linkedServiceDescription: 'This is a description for the linked service using the IRvnetManaged integration runtime.'
         name: 'LakeStoreLinkedservice'
         parameters: {
           storageAccountName: {